andreschaffer/microservices-testing-examples/README.md

-This project aims to provide examples of how to test microservices.

 # Strategy
 When it comes to testing microservices, there are two alternatives:
 a) Deploy all of them and test them in an end-to-end fashion